 As part of optimizing our business, we continue to evaluate a number of opportunities to improve efficiencies in our operational processes, people and facilities.
-With 17 North American RUPS treating facilities operating at less than full utilization, our goal is to either capture more volume through the existing facilities or consolidate our operating footprint.
-In June 2020, we announced the closure of our Denver, Colorado facility and we have targeted the third quarter of 2020 for discontinuing activities at this location and, as such, in the second quarter of 2020 we recorded charges of \$4.2 million for asset retirement obligations, fixed asset write-offs and severance.
+With 16 North American RUPS treating facilities operating at less than full utilization, our goal is to either capture more volume through the existing facilities or consolidate our operating footprint.
+In June 2020, we announced the closure of our Denver, Colorado facility and, as such, in the second quarter of 2020 we recorded charges of \$5.8 million for asset retirement obligations, fixed asset write-offs and severance.
+As of September 30, 2020, we have discontinued treating activities at this location.
 As a result of this closure, we expect additional restructuring and related charges to earnings of approximately \$4 to \$9 million through 2021.